 One of my daughters is obsessed with restaurant style ranch dressing, so I decided it was time to try making it myself.
 This homemade ranch dressing is full of zesty flavor, and comes together in just minutes.

-The ingredients for this salad dressing start with a base of mayonnaise, sour cream and buttermilk.
+The ingredients for this ranch dressing recipe start with a base of mayonnaise, sour cream and buttermilk.
 The creamy base is flavored with a variety of ingredients including garlic, vinegar, mustard, Worcestershire sauce and plenty of fresh and dried herbs.

 - For the best results, I recommend using full fat mayonnaise and sour cream.
-The light versions just aren’t quite as creamy.
+The light versions just aren’t quite as creamy so they don’t work as an exact substitute.

 - If you don’t have fresh herbs on hand, you can use dried herbs, although I really prefer the flavor of the fresh herbs.
 Use 1/3 of the amount of dried herbs, as dried herbs are more potent.